aflaxman/dp_2020_census/plugged_text.md

 facilitate the accurate weighting of subsequent population surveys for the next decade.[@ruggles2019differential]

-The confidentiality of information in the decenial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy (DP), a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous discloure avoidance system, which was based on a technique called swapping, and relied on the detailed of the swapping procedure being secret.[@mckenna2018disclosure]
+The confidentiality of information in the decennial census is also constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy, a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the noise introduced by the process, it also risks reducing the utility of census data---it may produce counts that are substantially noisier than the previous disclosure avoidance system, which was based on a technique called swapping, and relied on the detailed of the swapping procedure being secret.[@mckenna2018disclosure]

-To date, there is a lack of empirical examination of DP in census DAS, but the approach was applied to the 2018 end-to-end test of the decennial census, and computer code used for this test as well as accompaning exposition has recently been released publicly by the Census Bureau.[@abowd2018disclosure][@boyd2019differential]
+To date, there is a lack of empirical examination of the new disclosure avoidance system but the approach was applied to the 2018 end-to-end (E2E) test of the decennial census, and computer code used for this test as well as accompanying exposition has recently been released publicly by the Census Bureau.[@abowd2018disclosure][@boyd2019differential]

-We used the recently released code, preprints, and data files to quantify the error introduced by the E2E disclosure avoidance system when Census Bureau used it to guarantee differential privacy for the 1940 US Census (for which the full data has previously been released) at a range of privacy loss budgets.
-We also developed an empirical measure of privacy loss and used it to compare the error and privacy of the DP approach to that of a simple-random-sampling approach to protecting privacy.
+We used the recently released code, preprints, and data files to understand and quantify the error introduced by the E2E disclosure avoidance system when Census Bureau applied it to 1940 census data
+(for which the full data has previously been released) for a range of privacy loss budgets.
+We also developed an empirical measure of privacy loss and used it to compare the error and privacy of the new approach to that of a simple-random-sampling approach to protecting privacy.